 Nevada Days on Market

-❱ The average time it took to sell a home in the region dropped 16 days compared to the first quarter of 2021.
+❱ The average time it took to sell a home in the region rose 32 days compared to the first quarter of 2022.

-❱ It took an average of 23 days to sell a home in the quarter, which matched the average market time in the fourth quarter of 2021.
+❱ It took an average of 55 days to sell a home in the quarter, which was 12 days longer than it took in the final quarter of 2022.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

 In last quarter’s Gardner Report, I suggested that a price ceiling had been reached in the Las Vegas market.
 That forecast appears to have been correct.
 Compared to the fourth quarter of 2022, lower sale prices, longer days on market, and lower listing prices have benefitted home buyers, and it appears they have been taking advantage of the situation.
 That said, they’re not having it all their own way.
 Lower inventory levels, higher pending and closed sales, and higher absorption rates of homes that are on the market indicate that home sellers are not completely defeated.

 The price correction the market is experiencing was necessary to return to some sense of balance.
 I expect home prices will pull back a bit further before they start to stabilize this summer.
 At that point, prices should trend higher again, but at a far more modest pace than during the pandemic period.
 Given all these factors, I am leaving the needle in neutral territory but leaning a bit toward buyers, who still have a modestly better hand.

 As Chief Economist for Windermere Real Estate, Matthew Gardner is responsible for analyzing and interpreting economic data and its impact on the real estate market on both a local and national level.
 Matthew has over 30 years of professional experience both in the U.S. and U.K.